The Blockchain UX Design Agency

-Many users seem to accept that by using services such as Google, Facebook, and Sky News, that they sacrifice their privacy in exchange for a service.
+Many users seem to accept that by using services such as Google and Facebook, they sacrifice their privacy in exchange for a service.
 However, most users don’t actually know what this means, and how this affects their personal data.
 Many modern websites include ad tracking software that tries to identify you, and then tracks your presence across the web.
 You then have very little control over your data, which is often simply sold to the highest bidder.

 Even when you think you are taking steps to protect your privacy on common browsers, such as using ‘Incognito Mode’, this only hides your browser history for users of the same device.
 Your browsing activity may still be visible to the websites you visit, or your internet service provider, in fact this is even set out when you try to open a private window in Google Chrome.

 Typical browsers such as Chrome, Firefox and Safari, are also slowed down when they fetch ad scripts.
 This can have a negative effect on the user experience of web pages, as well as the ads also being invasive.

 What is Brave

 Brave puts the user back in control of their privacy.
 It’s quick, secure, and rewards the user for simply using the browser.
 Brave also comes with its own cryptocurrency called BAT (Basic Attention Token), which rewards all users on the browser as well as content creators.